leemiyinghao/anime-sub-translate/README.md

 - `LANGUAGE_POSTFIX`: The postfix to use for the translated subtitle file (default: target language).
 - `MAX_INPUT_TOKEN`: Max input token limit of the language model.
 - `MAX_OUTPUT_TOKEN`: Max output token limit of the language model.
+- `PRE_TRANSLATE_SIZE`: Suggest LLM to have a sepecific output size on Pre-translate context note.
+It will be useful if large model can only scan context note for you.

 You can set these environment variables in a `.env` file in the project root directory.
 Example: